mbugua0/persistency/README.md

 # Persistency model to predict policy status change within the term of the policy.
 Helps to boost persistency rate.
+Persistency refers to the volume of business that a life insurance company is able to retain.The policy is profitable for the insurer only when the policy persists within the insurers' portfolio for a certain period.
+Typically, life insurance has a longer persistency period to recover the costs and become profitable.